• Skip to main content

 Many tiny homes are off the grid and use propane to power most systems, which is not an option for most MCS clients.

-Propane may be suitable for hot water heating, refrigeration and heat/AC, but the power for your stove/oven, compost toilet, lights, fans, etc will need to be electric.
+Propane may be suitable for hot water heating, refrigeration and heat/AC, but the power for your stove/oven, compost toilet, lights, fans, etc will need to be electric for most people.

 Having a tiny home certified by RVIA can have benefits in allowing you access to more RV parks.
 In many rural places, you can have a tiny home on your own land, either legally or “just squatting”, set up with electricity and water.